Taylor Swift Shouts Out Designer Stella McCartney For Making Sustainable Outfit For ACM Awards

 “StellaXTaylor is the collab I needed but never knew I wanted,” exclaimed another follower, raving about the two stars coming together.

-In addition to her sweet video message to her friend, Taylor loved showing off the look at the awards show, playing her song, “Betty,” from her hit album folklore at the ceremony.
+In addition to her sweet video message to her friend, Taylor loved showing off the look at the awards show, playing her song “Betty” from her hit album folklore at the ceremony.